lucapette/lucapette.github.com/_drafts/what-i-think-about-when-programmers-talk-about-speed.markdown

 focusing too much on "let's make it perfect" won't produce enough.
 A few paragraphs before I said we focus on the wrong metrics.
 And I really believe so.
-Seeing this balance I'm talking about here it meant forgetting to measure how many features a dev ships in a week or how fast she goes from starting the feature to open the pull request.
+Seeing this balance I'm talking about here it meant forgetting to measure how many features a developer ships in a week or how fast she goes from starting the feature to open the pull request.
 Writing the code is the fun part, writing the code is the easy part.
 And no one cares but you about the code.
 I'm not sure I can propose metrics that work better for your team, in the end metrics